MendozaClarence06/ACCCA---Mendoza-Clarence-Tomas-PA/README.md

 # DESCRIPTIONS ABOUT THE ORDER OF CODES USED:

-## First code: ALPHABET SOUP PROBLEM - Create a function that takes a string and returns a string with its letters
+## First code: ALPHABET SOUP PROBLEM:
-in alphabetical order.
+Create a function that takes a string and returns a string with its letters in alphabetical order.

-## Second code: EMOTICON PROBLEM - Create a function that changes specific words into emoticons.
-Given a sentence
+## Second code: EMOTICON PROBLEM:
-as a string, replace the words smile, grin, sad and mad with their corresponding emoticon.
+Create a function that changes specific words into emoticons.
+Given a sentence as a string, replace the words smile, grin, sad and mad with their corresponding emoticon.

-## Third code: UNPACKING LIST PROBLEM - Unpack the list writeyourcodehere into three variables, being first,
+## Third code: UNPACKING LIST PROBLEM:
-middle, and last, with middle being everything in between the first and last element.
+Unpack the list writeyourcodehere into three variables, being first, middle, and last, with middle being everything in between the first and last element.
 Then print all three variables.